HumamAlwassel/DETAD/README.md

 Run the false positive analysis (the other two analyses are run in a similar way):
 ```
 cd src
-python false_positive_analysis.py --ground_truth_filename ../data/activity_net_train_val_extra_characteristics.v1-3.min.json --subset validation --prediction_filename ../data/anet18_winner_validation.json --output_folder ../sample_output/validation
+python false_positive_analysis.py --ground_truth_filename ../data/activity_net_train_val_extra_characteristics.v1-3.min.json --subset validation --prediction_filename ../data/anet18_winner_validation.json --output_folder ../sample_output/activitynet/validation
 ```

 The code will produce PFD files with the analysis results in the `--output_folder` specified.
-Take a look at the `sample_output` folder for sample analysis results for a sample method on the validation and testing ActivityNet v1.3 dataset.
+Take a look at the `sample_output` folder for sample analysis results for a sample method on the validation and testing subset of ActivityNet v1.3 dataset and a sample method on the testing subset of THUMOS14 dataset.
 We thank Tianwei Lin (the 2018 ActivityNet Challenge winner of the Temporal Action Localization Task) for providing us with a sample submission file on the ActivityNet dataset.

 # What datasets can you use?